 If the changes in the physical schema are ones you want to keep, then run Load Schema.
-See the "Load Schema" section in Chapter 7.
+See Section 7.8, "Load Schema" [7-18].
 This process will load the physical schema differences into Roundtable, and bring Roundtable's schema object definitions in sync with your physical Workspace database schema.

-If the changes in the physical schema are not correct or will conflict with changes already made in the logical schema but not yet updated to the physical schema, then edit the physical schema using the Progress Data Dictionary to remove the differences.
+If the changes in the physical schema are not correct or will conflict with changes already made in the logical schema but not yet updated to the physical schema, then edit the physical schema using the OpenEdge Data Dictionary to remove the differences.
 Ensure that you have removed all of the differences by running the Integrity Check Report again.

-4.7.3 Schema Update Window Description
+4.7.3.
+Schema Update Window Description